SS Tuscania (1914): Final voyage and sinking

+The loss of Tuscania prompted the government of Washburn County, Wisconsin to burn its German textbooks as part of anti-German sentiment.

 After the First World War, many were reinterred in Brookwood Military Cemetery or repatriated to the United States.
 Just one grave is left on the island today.
 In 1919, the American government and American Red Cross unveiled a tower as a permanent memorial, for those lost on Tuscania and Otranto, on the southern-most tip of Islay, the Mull of Oa.